andrei-stoica26/henna/README.md

 ## Installation

-To install the version of `henna` currently available on CRAN  run the following R code:
+To install the version of `henna` currently available on CRAN (`0.3.4`), run the following R code:

 ```
 install.packages("henna")
 ```

-Alternatively, you can install the most recent development version, using the code below.
-Currently, both versions are the same (`0.7.1`).
+Alternatively, you can install the most recent development version (`0.7.2`), using this code:

 ```
 devtools::install_github("andrei-stoica26/henna")